-The Sinosure Facility and the Commercial Facility bear interest at LIBOR plus a margin of 1.80% and 2.80% per annum, respectively.
-The Sinosure Facility is scheduled to be repaid in 10 semi-annual installments of \$5.5 million in aggregate and the Commercial Facility is scheduled to be repaid at the final maturity date of the facility, or October 2025.
+The Sinosure Facility and the Commercial Facility bear interest at the benchmark rate (LIBOR and SOFR plus a CSA) plus a margin of 1.80% and 2.80% per annum, respectively.
+The Sinosure Facility is scheduled to be repaid in semi-annual principal installments, in aggregate, of \$5.5 million through October 2024, \$3.4 million in April 2025 and \$0.9 million in October 2025.
+The Commercial Facility is scheduled to be repaid at the final maturity date of the facility, or October 2025.